wangtuo2002/wangtuo2002.github.io/_pages/materials.md

 - Garling, David JH. *Analysis on Polish spaces and an introduction to optimal transportation*.
 Vol. 89.
 Cambridge University Press, 2018.
 - Bobrowski, Adam. *Functional analysis for probability and stochastic processes: an introduction*.
 Cambridge University Press, 2005.

+## Convex Analysis and Optimization
+### Book Recommendations
+- Mordukhovich, Boris Sholimovich, and Nguyen Mau Nam. *An easy path to convex analysis and applications*.
+Williston: Morgan & Claypool, 2014.